sighupio/fury-distribution/README.md

 | [Service Mesh][service-mesh-module] | ![Version][service-mesh-version] | Deploy a service mesh on top of KFD                                          |
 | [Registry][registry-module]         | ![Version][registry-version]     | Integrate a Container Registry solution                                      |

+## Get started with KFD

+To get started with KFD, please head to the [documentation site](https://docs.kubernetesfury.com/docs/distribution/#%EF%B8%8F-how-do-i-get-started)

 ## Issues

 In case you experience any issues feel free to [open a new issue](https://github.com/sighupio/fury-distribution/issues/new/choose).